-- · procurement of components and finished goods; - assembly, testing and distribution of finished products; - warehousing - customer support costs related to maintenance contract revenues and other services; - royalties for third-party software and hardware included in our products; - · amortization of technology; and - providing professional services and training.
+- · procurement of components and finished goods; - · assembly, testing and distribution of finished products; - · warehousing; - · customer support related to maintenance; - royalties for third-party software and hardware included in our products; - · amortization of technology; and - · providing professional services and training.

 Amortization of technology represents the amortization of developed technology assets acquired as part of acquisitions.